TimRobben/CompMus/README.md

 # coldplay, Pearl Jam, Led Zeppelin, System of a Down etc. This is a interesting composition in my opinion.
 It is a decent representation I think but they are
 # are a lot of gaps.
 For metal for example it only contains System of a Down, and linkin park which isn't even really considered metal.
 The whole playlist contains
 # 253 songs.
 Interesting songs in this playlist I think are Breezeblocks by Alt-j to see the indie rock music, Alive by Pearl Jam which represents the 90's grunge scene.
 Also there is Sympathy for the devil by the Rolling Stones to represent end 60's begin 70's.
-# Thats how I will do it
+# Thats how I will do itA line I wrote on my local computer